-I focus on the top 200 songs in the US between 2017 and 2021.
-In this period, 9,244 unique songs entered Spotify's top 200.
-The average song length is 3 minutes and 24 seconds, with a standard deviation of 54 seconds.
-However, the range of length is very wide, with songs as short as 30 seconds and as long as 15 minutes and 45 seconds making it to the top 200.
-The average song tempo is 122 beats per minute (BPM), with a low of 40 BPM and a high of 212 BPM.
-All the machine learning characteristics are bounded between 0 and 1, but their averages vary widely: the average song has an average danceability of 0.67, but an average acousticness of 0.23.
+and 1, but their averages vary widely: the average song has an average danceability of 0.67, but an average acousticness of 0.23.
 The average song is an uptempo, energetic, and danceable track, unlikely to be a live recording or acoustic performance.
 It's also unlikely to be a spoken word song, but it could convey either positive or negative emotion (the valence is 0.46).

-Figure 6 reports the correlation matrix of the song characteristics in the Spotify Charts data.
+The Spotify Charts data also provides information about the lifecycle of songs.
+Figure 6 reports the number of streams of a song by day after release: